VENTILATION FOR YOUR PROPERTY

 Sensamatic ventilation fans are perfect for both the bathroom and kitchen.
 They automatically pick up rising levels of humidity and will reactively work to ensure humidity is reduced to a pre-set level.
 Sensamatic ventilation fans are a popular choice for dealing with condensation and mould issues due to having both a kitchen and bathroom fan design.

-The positive input ventilation system (or PIV Unit) is an effective method of loft ventilation, drawing in fresh air that is filtered and dried at an ambient temperature.
+The positive input ventilation system is an effective method of loft ventilation, drawing in fresh air that is filtered and dried at an ambient temperature.
 This dry air is then gently introduced into the property continuously creating positive pressure by diluting and displacing the stale, moist air that would cause condensation and black mould issues within the property.
 This can be achieved by fitting and ducting a loft unit in the roof void via an air diffuser, normally mounted in the ceiling above a stairwell.
 For units fitted with pre-heat facility, the heater control switch is sited on the landing wall at a convenient height to enable the user to switch the heater on or off.
 Also, the fan speed control is set from this position.

 To find out more about positive input ventilation click the button below: